surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### Wavetable

-A wavetable in Surge consists of up to 4096 single-cycle waveforms.
+A wavetable in Surge XT consists of up to 4096 single-cycle waveforms.
 Using the **Morph** parameter it is possible to sweep across the waveforms in the wavetable.